Card collaged by Joseph Cornell

 The letters disclose various aspects of Cornell and De Maria Wilson’s working relationship.
 One of De Maria Wilson’s tasks was to acquire source materials for Cornell’s collage and assemblage work.
 Cornell wrote directions on where to go to find such materials, as well as what kind of imagery appealed to him; sometimes he even included sample images.
 One such example is a brown paper bag featuring a hand-drawn map to a magazine store on 54 W. 42nd Street in Manhattan.

 Brown paper bag enclosed with Joseph Cornell’s letter to Susanna De Maria Wilson dated March 27, 1963.
-Getty Research Institute, 2014.M.30
+The Getty Research Institute, 2014.M.30

 In addition to giving guidance and instructional information in the letters, Cornell occasionally shared insights into his artistic thoughts and inspirations with De Maria Wilson.
 For instance, in a letter postmarked March 27, 1963, he wrote about the mystery of sylphs and sensuality.
 In another letter from April 5, 1963, he enclosed a lengthy note about three of his dreams.

 Joseph Cornell’s note about his dreams handwritten on two leaves of onionskin paper, numbered Sylph #1 and Sylph #2, and clipped together.
 Enclosed with his letter to Susanna De Maria Wilson dated March 27, 1963.
-Getty Research Institute, 2014.M.30
+The Getty Research Institute, 2014.M.30

 Sometimes, the letters and cards are personal in nature, such as a folded card illustrated with a drawing of a cupid by Francesco Mazzola, better known as Parmigianino.
 Inside, the card is collaged with two small photos of De Maria Wilson’s face.
 Each photo is cropped around an eye and her forehead, creating an effect of secrecy or maybe even voyeurism, and a tiny heart made of red aluminum foil is affixed below one of the images.
 The cupid and the red heart hint at an underlying affection in Cornell’s relationship to De Maria Wilson.
 Cornell mailed the collaged card in an envelope that also contained another, smaller envelope postmarked in approximately 1870 in Vezzano in Liguria, Italy.
-Inside this smaller envelope he put a typed note on pink onionskin paper that reads: “Were you not hitched I’d offer you a kiss for each image,—instead just one!”
+Inside this smaller envelope he put a typed note on pink onionskin paper that reads: “Were you not hitched I’d offer you a kiss for each image, — instead just one!”
 He also sealed the envelope with a tiny red foil heart and a blue foil dot.

 Front of card collaged by Joseph Cornell with drawing of a cupid by Francesco Mazzola

 Inside of card collaged by Joseph Cornell, enclosed with his letter to Susanna De Maria Wilson dated February 17, 1963.
-Getty Research Institute, 2014.M.30
+The Getty Research Institute, 2014.M.30

 Items enclosed with Joseph Cornell’s letter to Susanna De Maria Wilson dated February 17, 1963.
-Getty Research Institute, 2014.M.30
+The Getty Research Institute, 2014.M.30

 Personal touches reside in another note by Cornell, a handwritten note in red and blue that begins with the words “Thank you for the WARMTH.”
 The card is attached with a clip and blue ribbon to a tag illustrated with a stamp of a potbelly stove.

 Handwritten thank-you note by Joseph Cornell enclosed with his letter to Susanna De Maria Wilson dated 1968.
-Getty Research Institute, 2014.M.30
+The Getty Research Institute, 2014.M.30

 Stamps, Seals, and Other Visual Effects